Christmas Historical Fiction Books

 In 2012, a pregnant Lauren finds an old table that has recently been refinished.
 When she gets home, she discovers handwritten recipe cards, complete with loving notes from a mother to her daughter.
 After being raised in foster care without that kind of relationship in her life, Lauren is moved by the card and wants to learn how to cook for her baby using the recipes.
 She’s drawn to the family on the cards and hopes to unlock the mystery of who they belong to before Christmas.

-Donna VanLiere wrote the popular holiday tearjerker The Christmas Shoes.
-Her most recent Christmas release, The Christmas Table, sounds like it may have the same effect.
+Donna VanLiere wrote the popular holiday tear-jerker, The Christmas Shoes.
+The Christmas Table is her most recent Christmas release, and it sounds like it may have the same effect.

-Consider reading this book and then watching The Christmas Shoes movie with Rob Lowe during your meeting!
+Consider reading this book and then watching The Christmas Shoes movie with Rob Lowe!
 While watching, you can snack on treats made using the recipes throughout the book.

 Homecoming book cover